How to Tackle Dark Rooms With the Right Interior Paint Color

 3. The more saturated a room is with light the further down The Perfect Palette rows you can venture!

-4. A darker room will limit you to the top rows of the Perfect Palette as well as the bottom, brighter hues in each individual chip!
+4. A darker room will limit you to the top rows of the Perfect Palette.
+Also try to hone in on the bottom, brighter hues in each individual chip!

 5. Using light tints, especially those with a presence of black will increase the intensity of shadows and make the room feel dimmer.

 Wooo that was a lot of information!
-Now do you understand why we always say the bolder the better?!
-Now you have some science to support it!
+Now do you understand why we always say the bolder the better?
+Plus now you have some science to support it!
 Hopefully this guide will allow to approach that next dark room project with confidence!